kayelet/docker-mysql-python/README.md

-# docker-python-flask
+# docker-mysql-python
-python-flask project based on docker config.
+This is a python-mysql project based on docker cluster.
 The project has been created as a part of self-learning and practicing Docker principles.
-The configuration consists on two containers:
+The docker-compose.yml file configures two-container cluster as follows:
-1. Mysql container.
-Already contains DATABASE mysql_db and SQL log table SQL_RUN_LOG.
+1. Mysql container. initialized with database MYSQL_DB and with creation of SQL log table SQL_RUN_LOG.
-2. Applicative python container, also allows sending requests to query/act on the SQLs scripts/tables via the Flask app.
+2. Applicative python container, includes the main program running the SQL files as well as Flask server code (app.py).
+   The Flask app allows getting the run SQL related meta-data, as well as running some actions on the database, all via the provided API end points.

 # OS
 This docker cluster has been written and run on Windows 10.